-- Commercial Property Assessed Clean Energy ("C-PACE")30 enables building owners to pay for clean energy improvements over time through a voluntary benefit assessment on their property tax bills.
-This process makes it easier for building owners to secure low-interest capital to fund energy improvements and is structured so that energy savings more than offset the benefit assessment. - Green Bank Solar PPA third-party ownership structure to deploy solar PV systems for commercial end-use customers (e.g., businesses, nonprofits, municipal and state governments, etc.) that uses a multi-year Power Purchase Agreement ("PPA") to finance projects while reducing energy costs for the host customer. - Small Business Energy Advantage ("SBEA") Eversource Energy administered on-bill commercial energy efficiency loan program for small businesses, in partnership with lowcost capital provided by Amalgamated Bank with a credit enhancement (i.e., subordinated debt) from the Green Bank. - Smart-E Loan residential loan program in partnership with local community banks and credit unions that provides easy access to affordable capital for homeowners to finance energy, as well as health & safety, improvements on their properties through a partnership between local contractors and financial institutions, IPC, and the Green Bank.
+- Commercial Property Assessed Clean Energy ("C-PACE")36 enables building owners to pay for clean energy improvements over time through a voluntary benefit assessment on their property tax bills.
+This process makes it easier for building owners to secure low-interest capital to fund energy improvements and is structured so that energy savings more than offset the benefit assessment. - Green Bank Solar PPA third-party ownership structure to deploy solar PV systems for commercial end-use customers (e.g., businesses, nonprofits, municipal and state governments, etc.) that uses a multi-year Power Purchase Agreement ("PPA") to finance projects while reducing energy costs for the host customer. - Small Business Energy Advantage ("SBEA") Eversource Energy administered on-bill commercial energy efficiency loan program for small businesses, in partnership with lowcost capital provided by Amalgamated Bank with a credit enhancements from the Green